asyncapi/spec/spec/asyncapi.md

 ## Introduction

 The AsyncAPI Specification is a project used to describe and document message-driven APIs in a machine-readable format.
-It’s protocol-agnostic, so you can use it for APIs that work over any protocol (e.g., AMQP, MQTT, WebSockets, Kafka, STOMP, HTTP, Mercure, etc).
+It’s protocol-agnostic, so you can use it for APIs that work over any protocol (e.g., AMQP, MQTT, WebSockets, Kafka, STOMP, HTTP, Mercure, etc.).

 The AsyncAPI Specification defines a set of files required to describe such an API.
-These files can then be used to create utilities, such as documentation, integration and/or testing tools.
+These files can then be used to create utilities, such as documentation, integration, and testing tools.

 The file(s) MUST describe the operations an [application](#definitionsApplication) accepts.
 For instance, consider the following AsyncAPI definition snippet: